 - Encoding profiles control and file format support

 Additionally, since Stream exclusively uses Azure Media Services for encoding, it only supports a limited number and types of file formats to convert from as compared to the vast range of file formats supported by VIDIZMO.
-Due to its support for Azure Media Services and encoding.com as well as flexibility of integration with any encoding software, VIDIZMO provides the widest range of support for video file formats and encoding flexibility.
+This is because VIDIZMO goes beyond Azure Media Services and offers other encoding services, as well as the flexibility of integration with any encoding software of choice.

 - Storage limitations